adamconnelly/kelpie/README.md

 - [ ] Generating mocks for external (i.e. not in your source tree) interfaces by name.
 - [ ] Generating mocks for inline interfaces in structs.
-- [ ] Support for types that require imports.

 ## Quickstart